Student Handbook: Section 5: General College Policies

 Alcohol use will dull your senses, impair coordination, slur your speech, cause mood changes, depress brain functions, lead to irreversible brain damage, damage liver, heart, and pancreas, irritate your stomach, and possibly cause physical damage to your unborn baby.

-Drug use may increase your heart rate and blood pressure, cause tremors and convulsions, produce heart, liver, and kidney damage, cause personality changes, confusion, and depression, lead to paranoia and hallucinations, injure your unborn baby, and lower your resistance to disease—including STDs and AIDS.
+Drug use may increase your heart rate and blood pressure, cause tremors and convulsions, produce heart, liver, and kidney damage, cause personality changes, confusion, and depression, lead to paranoia and hallucinations, and lower your resistance to disease—including STIs.

 The health and safety of every student at the College is of utmost importance.
 Daemen College recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence, including but not limited to domestic violence, dating violence, stalking, or sexual assault occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
 Daemen College strongly encourages students to report domestic violence, dating violence, stalking, or sexual assault to institution officials.
 A bystander acting in good faith or a reporting individual acting in good faith that discloses any incident of domestic violence, dating violence, stalking, or sexual assault to Institution's officials or law enforcement will not be subject to the Student Code of Conduct action for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the domestic violence, dating violence, stalking, or sexual assault.

-Any reports submitted will routed to the appropriate office, typically Student Affairs, which facilitates and adjudicates matters via the Student Code of Conduct, if it involves a student or the Associate Vice President for Academic Affairs and/or Human Resources, if it involves an employee.
+Any reports submitted will be routed to the appropriate office, typically Student Affairs and the Center for Diversity & Inclusion, which facilitates and adjudicates matters via the Student Code of Conduct, if it involves a student or the Office of Employee Engagement, if it involves an employee.
 All bias reports will be reviewed promptly.
 For reports containing contact information, a designated staff member will contact the reporting person and will be available to meet and discuss resources, policies, procedures, and services, with a view to addressing the immediate issue as well as any additional implications for campus climate.
 Reports and related follow up will be handled as discreetly as possible.

 Bias Reports may be submitted anonymously; however, doing so will affect the College’s ability not only to investigate a report but also to provide a successful resolution or outcome.